|Measurements and Modeling to Quantify Emissions of Methane and VOCs from Shale Gas Operations

 Carnegie Mellon University, Pittsburgh, PA 15213

 The extensive development of shale gas exploration and production in the Marcellus region has caused concern about potential environmental impacts on water resources, land, and the atmosphere.
-The overall impacts from shale gas development have not been extensively characterized, including the nature and magnitude of the following pollutant emissions:
+The overall effects of shale gas development have not been extensively characterized, including the nature and magnitude of the following pollutant emissions:

 - Fugitive releases such as methane and/or VOC leaks at the well head, compressor stations, or gas processing facilities

 - Emissions associated with support equipment such as drilling rigs or diesel trucks that service gas wells

 - Emissions associated with active venting or well completion